Dan Burros: American Nazi Party (1960–1961)

 In June 1960, Burros joined the American Nazi Party (ANP) and moved from New York City to their headquarters in Arlington County, Virginia.
 The party's leader, George Lincoln Rockwell, recalled that Burros had made contact with the party in 1960, first contacting James K. Warner.
 He was especially interested in the Nazi uniforms, and claimed on the application form that he was ethnically German.
 He was accepted and took the "Trooper's Oath".
 At the same time, he found work at the United States Chamber of Commerce operating a multilith, a kind of printing press.
 Burros was accepted quickly into the group, willing to donate large amounts of time and money to the party.
+He claimed he had learned Hebrew to better "investigate the enemy".
 His heritage was unknown in the ANP, but some members were suspicious of him, and he was occasionally teased for supposedly looking Jewish.
-Burros claimed he had learned Hebrew to better "investigate the enemy".
+Some members may have known the truth.
 ANP member Matt Koehl later said Burros had not looked Jewish and said Burros probably had some amount of "Aryan blood".

 Rockwell appreciated Burros, impressed by his fervent Nazism and artistic and mechanical skills; he was seen by Rockwell as too fanatical, but unlike many prospective members, had valuable skills.
 Burros was active in the ANP's public demonstrations and picketings, being convicted several times for use of profane language and fights.
 Burros worked as the ANP's printer for their propaganda, including bumper stickers and antisemitic soap wrappers, largely sold through mail-order in the National Socialist Bulletin magazine.
 One of the items of merchandise printed by Burros was the "Jew Pass" (which was to be given to a Jew who would be last in line for the gas chamber).
 In one instance, a Jewish teenager from Arlington arrived at their headquarters and said he wanted to join the party.
 Several ANP members, including Rockwell, thought it would be a good publicity stunt to allow it, but Burros was staunchly opposed to any Jews joining the party.